mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   "Kip...if you go with me, it will be a long time before you come back."

   "What are you talking about?
-The trains run every va'ama"
+The trains run four times a day."

   "This isn't about the trains, ok?
 I'm going on this journey alone and it might be a while before I come back"